 If you have an attractive property with extra rooms or cabins, rent out units by the night or week on Airbnb, or by the month or year using local rental managers or managing it yourself.

 Or perhaps you only have one house and don’t want to rent out rooms but you’ve got abundant land.
 A campground could be your answer.

 A juice and/or smoothie bar in a main tourist area would be a fun, easy, and cheap option.
 Either open a small stall or make batches to order.

 Start a tour operating company and employ local staff to run it for you.

 Got an eye for the artistic?
 Grow or buy some flowers and make a fortune supplying resorts with arrangements—with guaranteed windfalls every Valentine’s Day, Mother’s Day, and other flower-friendly holidays.

 Zip-lining through the jungle canopies is a hugely popular tourist draw and only a few companies offer it.
 If you have a suitable location, this or other “built” tourist activities like climbing walls, bungee jumping, etc., could become a large draw—especially if you locate it within an hour’s drive of the Placencia or Belize City cruise ship ports that receive over a million tourists, all desperate for on-land adventure activities.

 With only a handful of storage facilities in Belize, this is a service many potential expats ask about.
-You’d have to choose your location carefully because your clients would all necessarily be expats.
+You’d have to choose your location carefully because your clients would mostly be expats.